 - The Current Ratio decreased from 0.51 to 0.3, which indicates the school's current liabilities are greater than their current assets. - Unrestricted Days Cash on Hand decreased from 1.3 days in FY23 to 0 days in FY24, which is alarmingly low.
 This indicates the school may be operating month-to-month as it receives its Pupil-Centered Funding revenue. - Regarding the Debt Default rating, the school missed three lease payments.
 These missed payments were reported in the Annual Audit. - The Enrollment Variance improved from 59% in FY23 to 95.25% in FY24. - The Current Year Margin calculation improved from -58.4% in FY23 to -27.9% in FY24, indicating the school is still experiencing a significant loss relative to its revenue.
 The Aggregated 3-Year Margin declined from -28.9% to -39.4%. - The Debt to Asset Ratio worsened from 1.146 in FY23 to 1.192 in FY24, which indicates the school's debts are greater than their assets. - The One Year Cash Flow improved but remains negative.
-The Multi Year Cash Flow worsened and remains negative. - The Debt/Lease Coverage Ratio improved from -0.55 in FY23 to -0.11 in FY24, which indicates the revenue of the school is insufficient to cover its debt and lease obligations.
+The Multi Year Cash Flow worsened and remains negative. - The Debt/Lease Coverage Ratio improved from -0.55 in FY23 to -0.11 in FY24, which generally means that the school is generating less cash flow from operations than is needed to cover the debt and/or lease obligations.